Dym077/Numbers-game/README.md

 ### Validator Testing
  #### HTML
-- HTML code was validated using https://validator.w3.org/nu which returned no errors or warnings.
+- HTML code was validated using [The W3C Markup Validator - link] (https://validator.w3.org/nu) which returned no errors or warnings.
     #### CSS
-    - The CSS was tested with https://jigsaw.w3.org/css-validator/ and returned no errors or warnings.
+    - The CSS was tested with [The W3C CSS Validator - link](https://jigsaw.w3.org/css-validator/) and returned no errors or warnings.

-- #### Javascript
+#### Javascript
+ - JavaScript code was tested with [JS Hint - link] https://jshint.com/ which returnes 21 warnings but no errors.